chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_common_windows_security_acl.rst

 * Order independence.
 It doesn't matter if ``rights :deny, "Sally"`` is placed before or after ``rights :read, "Sally"``, Sally will be unable to read the document.
 * Only inherited rights remain.
 All existing explicit rights on the object are removed and replaced.
-* If rights are not specified, nothing will be changed. |chef| does not clear out the rights on a file or directory if rights are not specified.
+* If rights are not specified, nothing will be changed.
+The |chef client| does not clear out the rights on a file or directory if rights are not specified.
 * Changing inherited rights can be expensive. |windows| will propagate rights to all children recursively due to inheritance.
 This is a normal aspect of |windows|, so consider the frequency with which this type of action is necessary and take steps to control this type of action if performance is the primary consideration.